AlexJReid/blog/content/posts/bigtable-filtering/index.md

 Read rows from `P#42/~/~` to `P#42/~/~\xff`.

-This will scan all reviews for this product until the page size is reached.
+This will scan all comments for this product until the page size is reached.

 We have included two wildcards: one for language and one for rating in both the start and end key.
 This will ensure we _stay in lane_ and do not accidentally read rows from another projection.